teambition/gear/README.md

 ```go
 ctx.After(hook gear.Hook)
 ```
 Add one or more "after hook" to current request process.
-They will run after middleware process(means context process `ended`, `ctx.IsEnded() == true`), and before `Response.WriteHeader`.
+They will run after middleware process(means context process `ended`), and before `Response.WriteHeader`.
 If some middleware return `error`, the middleware process will stop, all "after hooks" will be clear and not run.

 ```go
 ctx.OnEnd(hook gear.Hook)